 The United States 1st Provisional Marine Brigade landed in Iceland, replacing the British garrison on the island.

 The United States President Franklin D. Roosevelt and British Prime Minister Winston Churchill issued the Atlantic Charter as a joint declaration at Naval Station Argentia, Newfoundland.
 The charter detailed the goals and aims of the Allied powers concerning World War II and the post-war world, even though the US was not yet officially involved in the War.
 It had eight principal points, most notably that the Allies sought no territorial gains, accepted the right of national self-determination, and strove for disarmament, free-trade, and global cooperation.

-In Operation Countenance, the United Kingdom and the Soviet Union launch a surprise attack on the Imperial State of Iran, after Reza Shah refuses to expel German nationals.
-The British occupy the south including the oil wells of Ahvaz and advance from Iraq to Hamadan, while the Soviets invade the north, capturing Tabriz and Qazvin.
-With his army unable to halt the invaders, the Shah concedes defeat and a ceasefire is arranged on 29 August.
-The Soviets enter Tehran on 17 September, beginning the joint Anglo-Soviet occupation of Iran.
+In Operation Countenance, the United Kingdom and the Soviet Union launched a surprise attack on the Imperial State of Iran, after Reza Shah refused to expel German nationals.
+The British occupied the south including the oil wells of Ahvaz and advanced from Iraq to Hamadan, while the Soviets invaded the north, capturing Tabriz and Qazvin.
+With his army unable to halt the invaders, the Shah conceded defeat and a ceasefire was arranged on 29 August.
+The Soviets entered Tehran on 17 September, beginning the joint Anglo-Soviet occupation of Iran.